agentsystems/agent-template/README.md

 4. Polls `http://localhost:9800/health` for up to 60 s and fails the job if the endpoint never returns **200 OK**.
 5. Removes the container in a cleanup step.

-This guarantees that every PR produces an image that boots successfully and exposes the health endpoint.
+This helps verify that PRs produce images that boot successfully and expose the health endpoint.

+## License

+All use of this software is governed by the [LICENSE](LICENSE).